 The chart below shows the average (mean) and median base salary (average hourly rate) for females and males.
-As an average, men earn $\pounds4.67$ more base salary per hour than women and as a median, men earn $\pounds1.98$ more base salary per hour than women.
+As an average, men earn $\pounds4.58$ more base salary per hour than women and as a median, men earn $\pounds1.55$ more base salary per hour than women.

 This differential in the mean hourly rate for females and males should be examined alongside the gender distribution in the grades (also covered later in this report).
-There are no males at all in Grade 1 and only 1 male present against 21 females in grade two.
-In grade 4 there is half the amount of males (30) than there are females (60).
+There are no males at all in Grade 1 and only three males present against twenty-three females in grade 2.
+In grade 5 there are significantly fewer males (14) than there are females (41).